 Five Nights at Freddy’s Help Wanted is the latest FNAF game and the first one to officially launch in Virtual Reality form.
 Just by adding virtual reality to this game, it makes the experience ten times more scary because we are put right in front of these evil animatronics.
 Since you’re in a VR view, you don’t get to see all of your surroundings and can only see one direct line of path.
 Another aspect that makes it crazy frightening is the depth of each animatronic.
 Since it’s VR, it’s more 3D than ever, so we can see the fine details of each character and the environment.

 The game introduced a new scary animatronic called Glitchtrap.
 Still very little is known about him, but there are video tapes that sort of explain his backstory.
-It’s assumed that Glitchtrap had come to the game through the scanning of old circuit boards.
+It’s assumed that Glitchtrap came to the game through the scanning of old circuit boards.
 These boards contained memories of William Afton and that lives in video game coding.
 He’s made out of amlware software.
 Overall, this is by far the scariest of all the official FNAF games and we hope that for fan’s sake they decide to make more VR versions to enhance the gameplay experience.